stephaneVercouillieBMID/slate/source/index.html.md

 >
 >### What is the use of our Certificate?
 >
->Certificate is used to retrieve your JWKSet.
+Certificate is used to retrieve your JWKSet.
 We don't need client certificate, just root and intermediate CA and final public certificate.<br>
 For testing, you could use a self signed certificate like that you could define validity period.

 >### What format does the certificate need to be?
->It needs to be a ZIP file,  X509 format (cer or crt). _(Not a pem file)_
+It needs to be a ZIP file,  X509 format (cer or crt). _(Not a pem file)_

 > ### Can I use a self signed certificate for my integration?
-> In Sandbox - **Yes**
+ In Sandbox - **Yes**
-> In Production - **No**, for production we need the certificate & its intermediate chain.
+In Production - **No**, for production we need the certificate & its intermediate chain.

 >### Should I notify BMID if the certificate is changed?
->Yes, BMID should be notified immediately.
+Yes, BMID should be notified immediately.

->### Can a same service point to separate SSL Certificates?
+>### **Can a same service point to separate SSL Certificates?**
->Currently, the certificate is used to protect the JWKSet and is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.
+Currently, the certificate is used to protect the JWKSet and is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.
 >
 >
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MTIyMzU3OSwyMDI5MjgzNjg2LDE4Mz
+eyJoaXN0b3J5IjpbNDA3Mjk4OTE5LDIwMjkyODM2ODYsMTgzND
-QxNjA5MjksLTQzNTc2Njg0NiwtOTYxMjI3MDMyXX0=
+E2MDkyOSwtNDM1NzY2ODQ2LC05NjEyMjcwMzJdfQ==
 -->